This pepper steak bowl served over rice is a hearty meal, perfect for busy weeknights. It's ready in less than 30 minutes!

 - Onion.
 White or yellow onions both work well for this dish.
 White onions are a little more mild so if you want to tone things down, that's a better choice than yellow which tends to have more bite.

 - Steak.
-Stir-fry steak cut into squares work well, or see the Tips & FAQs section below for other beef cut options.
+Bite-sized pieces or thin strips of sirloin or round steak work well.
+See the Tips & FAQs section below for other beef cut options.

 - Beef bullion.
 This adds even more beefy flavor.

 - Tomato paste.
-This thickens and adds a layer of acidity which creates a yummy sauce!
+This thickens and adds a layer of acidity and sweetness which creates a yummy sauce!
+For sweeter sauce, you can also use ketchup.

 ★ How to Make this Recipe ★